-Basically, a capsule wardrobe is a timeless selection of clothes that can be mix and matched and kept at a minimal.
+Basically, a capsule wardrobe is a timeless selection of clothes that can be mixed and matched and kept at a minimum.
 You can have 20 pieces in your capsule wardrobe.
 You can have 100 pieces.
 There really isn’t a wrong answer.

 You can create a seasonal capsule wardrobe, or you can create an all-season capsule wardrobe.